 The Vocalist Studio is created and taught by Robert Lunte, a vocal coach with over 20 years of teaching experience.
 This isn’t merely a collection of ideas; this is a proprietary training methodology designed by Robert himself.

-The program is not without its flaws, though, which of course, is why TVS sits in second place to 30 Day Singer.
+The program is not without its flaws.
 The main thing I struggled with was the layout of the course.
 Where other platforms like Roger Love’s Singing Academy guided you nicely through levels of difficulty, TVS kind of just gives you everything in one go.
 Granted, there are a couple of recommendations as to workflow, such as the included training workflow guides.
 In all honesty, though, they are a bit confusing and difficult to find.